chen0040/pydl-hands-on/notes/V&V.md

 software specification, CFG (control flow graph), call graph, test case, execution data, failure reports, and/or coverage data.

+## Stress Testing and Robustness Testing

+Traditional approaches for testing on critical systems can also be used to test data analytics softwares.

+Example of robust testing:

+* detect system failures due to improper handling of floating-point numbers in ML systems
+* detect system failures due to array indexing and allocation
+* detect system failures due to time flowing backwards, jumps
+* detect problems handling dynamic states

+Testing philosophy should include black swan events

 # Reference paper

 * A Machine Learning Based Framework for Verification and Validation of Massive Scale Image Data